 - Start the system and check if it resolves the error in question.

-So these were the few methods to fix the error BootMgr is missing.
-Hope you liked this article on fix How to fix Error BootMgr is missing.
 In case of any issues regarding the methods given above, feel free to reach to us via comments or Contact Us page.
 We will try to resolve the issue as soon as possible.
 Stay tuned.